 Founders: Aayush Phumbhra, Josh Carlson, Osman Rashid

-Chegg aims to lessen the financial burden of a college education.
-A college education is expensive, and Americans have more than $1 trillion in student debt.
-Americans financially struggle particularly when it comes to textbooks.
+A college education is expensive, and 42.5 million Americans have about $1.8 trillion in student debt.
+Chegg aims to lessen the financial burden.
 On Chegg, Students can buy, rent, and sell used books on its online marketplace.
 Users of Chegg’s website can also obtain free online tutoring.

 USP: The company offers a linked learning platform that puts students first, assisting students in making the transition from high school to college and career.